Mastering Essay Writing in UPSC Mains: Tips, Strategies, and FAQs

 - Conclusion: A forward-looking and solution-oriented summary.

-5. What are some common mistakes to avoid in UPSC essay writing?
+5. What are the common mistakes to avoid in UPSC essay writing?

 - Writing off-topic or irrelevant content.